yifeij7/Yifei_CV_Website/content/_index.md

       title: '📚 Research Abstract'
       subtitle: ''
       text: |-
-        My research focuses on developing a multispectral camera system for labeled and label-free fluorescence cancer imaging.
-Inspired by the unique structure of the mantis shrimp's eye, this camera can simultaneously capture images across the UV, visible, and NIR spectrums.
-The system has significant implications for advancing image-guided surgery and intraoperative pathology.
-Based on the bioinspired camera, I also developed a lensless microscopy within the UV-Visible-NIR spectrum.
-By replacing expensive optical lenses with a holographic diffuser, the lensless microscopy achieves even higher resolution and enables three-dimensional imaging with a single shot.
-To optimize the bioinspired camera's image demosaicing, I designed and trained a 20-layer convolutional network with residual learning, significantly enhancing reconstructed image quality compared to traditional methods.
+        My research centers on developing bioinspired multispectral imaging systems for cancer diagnostics and surgical guidance.
+Drawing inspiration from the mantis shrimp’s compound eye, I designed a camera capable of simultaneously capturing ultraviolet, visible, and near-infrared bands.
+This platform enables both labeled and label-free fluorescence imaging, with strong implications for advancing image-guided surgery and intraoperative pathology.

+        Building on this foundation, I created a lensless UV–Visible–NIR microscopy system that replaces costly optics with a holographic diffuser.
+This approach not only reduces hardware complexity but also achieves higher resolution and single-shot three-dimensional imaging.

+        To further enhance image reconstruction, I developed a 20-layer residual convolutional neural network tailored for multispectral demosaicing.
+Compared to conventional methods, this architecture significantly improves reconstruction fidelity, yielding higher-quality images critical for clinical translation.